 I am happy to say that we managed to get away pretty much unharmed physically, mentally not so much.
 Things spiralled downwards from thereon in.
 We never told our parents, we never told a soul, it was our secret.
 It had opened up the horrors of the world to us, our childhood was over, innocence was lost but our friendship was stronger than ever.
 We learned in that moment about the evil that men do and there was going to be hell to pay.

 Claire met this guy, 12 years her senior at 27 years and she fell head over heels.
-He was tall, with long dark hair and scruffy clothes and his name was Jay (I know, you couldn’t make it up).
+He was tall, with long dark hair and scruffy clothes and his name was Jay just like in Laura’s last diary entry (I know, you couldn’t make it up).
 Before we knew it the holiday was over, but the party was not.
 Jay followed us home, camped out in the forest by her house, sneaking moments with her every day for a few months.
 Her parents knew nothing.
 I kept her secret.
-I disapproved, I knew he was no good for her, and she was underage and very vulnerable and this was going to end in tears, I told her so.
+I disapproved, I knew he was no good for her, she was underage and very vulnerable and this was going to end in tears, I told her so.
 We fell out over it in class.
 And then she was gone.

 This was my moment, like Donna’s, the moment she heard in school that her best friend was dead.
 Claire wasn’t dead, she was missing.
 She didn’t return home from school the day we fell out.
 The Headmaster called me into his office, there was no real compassion, he was angry and didn’t believe me when I said I didn’t know where she was, I really didn’t.

 The police were at my house almost every day when I got home from school, they were much kinder.
 I told them everything I knew, I was scared to death for Claire.
 Whilst I was fairly hopeful she would be ok, she was a runaway and nothing more, I couldn’t quite shake the awful feeling I had about Jay.
 I told the police what I knew about him, even managed to find a roll of film I hadn’t processed from my camera which had pictures of him on it.
 Just like Donna I started my own investigations, piecing together all the little things I knew about him, but these were the days before internet, catching him would not be easy.
 This is what you do when something like this happens, when your best friend is taken away from you.
 It might not be the right thing to do, but you deal with grief and fear in your own way.
-Putting your frantic mind into positive action.
+Putting your frantic mind into positive action and it is why I understand Donna’s ‘meddling’ of her friends murder investigation.

 Donna was perhaps one of the few people who truly loved Laura for exactly who she was, even at her worst.
 She wanted so much to protect her as we saw in Fire Walk With Me, she even joined in with things that were way out of her comfort zone, just so that she could be there with her, never wanting her to be alone.
 Even dating a guy she couldn’t really stand (Mike) just so she had reason to be in the gang with Laura and Bobby.